Hube2/wp-automated-db-backup/README.md

 I'll assume that you know how to do this for your hosting environment and will not go into all the possbilities.

 ##### 6) Set up the cron
-Set up a cron that points to the PHP script (db-backup.php).
+Set up a cron that points to the PHP script (db-backup-part-1.php, or if running multiple crons for extremely large multisite environments that then the file name of your script).
 This cannot a web URL:
-1. we have made the url not accessible form the web (I hope)
+1. we have made the url not accessible form the web (I hope, see security)
 2. the script would likely time out anyway if you do try to run it from a browser or accessing it via URL

 Again, the details of setting up a cron on your particular hosting environment are left up to you.